from The Open University

 One of the best ways to uncover the various meanings of concepts like ‘voice’ and ‘text’ is through engaging in activities where you can see the terms being used, and this is what we are about to do.

-This study unit is an adapted extract from the Open University course A150 Voices and texts, which is no longer taught by the University.
+This free course is an adapted extract from the Open University course A150 Voices and texts, which is no longer taught by the University.
 If you want to study formally with us, you may wish to explore other courses we offer in this.